edhedges/gh-activity/README.md

 ### TODOs

--   Add CI/CD (and the requisite branch rules) that deploys to Lambda upon successful PRs being merged into master.
 -   Improve speed/efficiency by not using `octokit.paginate`, but instead handle pagination up until the desired date.
 -   Add configurability
     -   Require explicitly intending personal (non-organization) activity be retrieved